chili-chips-ba/openeye-CamSI/README.md

 As a matter of fact, we intend to utilize openXC7 (https://github.com/openXC7) toolkit, including its web-based CI/CD flow that's currently in development.
 That's both for the security of images taken, and to help openXC7 attain the level of robustness found in the commercial / proprietary CAE tools.
 In that sense, OpenEye-CamSI is the continuation of our TetriSaraj (https://github.com/chili-chips-ba/openXC7-TetriSaraj), which was the first openXC7 test case for a design more complex than a mere blinky.

-OpenEye-CamSI is also the continuation of <i>StereoNinjaFPGA</i> development track, but now aiming for higher performance, and targeting Xilinx instead of Lattice.
-The latter is the most popular open-source FPGA family, ubiquitous to the point of monopoly.
-Yet, the monopoly is against the spirit of openness.
-Moreover, being so well documented and supported in the open-source circles, Lattice does not entice the same fun nor challenge to work with.
-We therefore intend to bring some balance to the Lattice-dominated open-source FPGA world 😂.

 Our stated deliverable is to:
  - <b>showcase real-time video streaming through FPGA, from Camera to VLC, via UDP Ethernet packets</b>.

-The VLC (https://www.videolan.org) is to be hosted on a PC with standard LCD monitor.
-We intend to demo it at Maker Faire Wien + Sarajevo 2024, and elsewhere.

 <img src="https://github.com/chili-chips-ba/openeye/assets/67533663/07cb0f47-c9c7-483e-a028-0066342f5023" width="250">
-Essentially, the plan and objective for the first phase is to <b>resolve the fundamental challenges of working with IOSERDES and openXC7 at higher frequencies</b>.
+<br />Essentially, the plan and objective for the first phase is to <b>resolve the fundamental challenges of working with IOSERDES and openXC7 at higher frequencies</b>.

 It is important to emphasize that, in its current state, our tool is still rather immature, without even the basic timing awareness, yet alone timing-driven optimizations -- <b>As-is openXC7 is simply not adequate for proper timing closure</b>.
 While another project is underway, aiming to bridge this major STA gap, it won't be ready in time for our Phase1.